fischertechnik/txt_demo_ROBOPro_SLI/WhichToolsYouNeed.md

-# Which tools you need?
+# What is in my toolbox?
-As software developer you need a tool box, the sofware development environment.
+As software developer you need a tool box, your sofware development environment.
 For the more experiance software engineers this is a personal set of tools.
-But were to start as beginner?
-Creatif programming and problem solving is more then only entering program code and compiling.
+But were to start as beginner?<br/> Creatif programming and problem solving is more then only entering program code and compiling.
 It has also something to do with:
 - understand and decrib the problem
 - create and decrib a solution
 - implement this solution including documentation